halfhp/ScalaSpringExperiment/README.md

 working implementations of the most commonly used elements in a performant modern REST API (authn/authz, JWT, async programming, unit & integration tests, etc.) while remaining as simple and easy to understand as possible.

+## Why Scala?
+There probably isn't a universally great answer.
+Anyone checking out this codebase probably already has their own valid reasons for wanting to use Scala.
+I will say that while the learning curve may be high, assuming a team of strong developers, Scala is certainly one of if not the most productive JVM languages to exist.

+Everyone else interested in using Spring with something other than Java, consider using Kotlin instead.
+It's no secret that the design of Kotlin draws quite a bit of inspiration from Scala, and more recently, Scala3 has begun to take inspiration from Kotlin as well, so there is some convergence happening.
+Throw in a functional programming library like [Arrow](https://arrow-kt.io/) and you have a compelling alternative that plays a little better with Spring's Java codebase, has a lower learning curve and a larger pool of active developers.
+The biggest gripe I have with Kotlin when it comes to backend systems has to do with database libraries.
+There are many to choose from, but due to laguage limitations (last I checked) they do not offer the same combination of expressiveness, functionality, or type safety of something like Doobie.
+How big of a deal that really is depends on the project and the team.

+## Why Scala3?
 The biggest headaches of moving from Scala 2.x to Scala 3 have been with the level of compatibility tools like IntellIJ offer, and the relatively small market share it has of Scala projects and libraries.
 Builds sometimes slow to a crawl, hang, or randomly fail, only to succeed after a second or third retry.

-The jury is still out on whether the migration is worthwhile for established projects, but I do feel that Scala 3 has reached the point where it is the better choice for new projects.
+The jury is still out on whether the migration is worthwhile for established projects, but I do feel that Scala3 has reached the point where it is the better choice for new projects.

 # How to Run